 Sperlonga in South Lazio Italy

 Sperlonga is a beautiful seaside town located in the region of South Lazio, midway between Rome and Naples.
 It is just a short drive from the town of Itri along a wonderful scenic route through the mountains meandering its way down to the sea.
-Sperlonga is particularly noted for its beautiful clean Blue Flag waters and the numerous golden sandy beaches along the coast.
+It is particularly noted for its beautiful clean Blue Flag waters and the numerous golden sandy beaches along the coast.

-Sperlonga’s old town is a cluster of ancient whitewashed houses that huddle together on the hill of Colle San Magno.
+The old part of town is a cluster of ancient whitewashed houses that huddle together on the hill of Colle San Magno.
 This picturesque little town is a favourite with fashionable Italians from the city of Rome.
 It is particularly popular during the month of August, when Romans flock to the seaside in an escape from the heat of the city.
 However out of season it reverts to a sleepy, peaceful setting for a relaxing Italian holiday.
 Thankfully it remains comparatively undiscovered by foreign visitors.

 Things To Do In Sperlonga

 There are so many things to see and do.
 It is an absolute delight to explore the old historic section of the town on foot.